mtfn/genshin-pity-calculator/README.md

 5. Paste the text into the calculator, selecting your server region.
 Click ▶ to view results.

 ## Installation
 Should work right out of the box.
-Download Chart.js and edit [index.html](index.html) accordingly if you don't like having to use a CDN.
+Download Chart.js and edit [index.html](index.html) accordingly if you don't like CDNs.